Skip the Merlin Sleep Suit: Here’s How to Handle the Swaddle to Sleep Sack Transition

 But before we get into how to ditch the swaddle the right way, let’s talk about what’s happening with your baby’s sleep in the first place.

-Around 5 months: K complexes develop which promotes continuous sleep and memory consolidation.
-Your baby is ready for a three nap schedule, naps become predictable and longer and night feeds can be dropped.
+Around 5 months: K-complexes develop, which promote continuous sleep and memory consolidation.
+Your baby is ready for a three-nap schedule, naps become predictable and longer, and night feeds can be dropped.

 Around four months of age, many parents notice their once-great sleeper start waking up a ton.